-The Oriental and Asia Department manages the Persian manuscripts technically (acquisition, subject information, guided tours, exhibitions), while the Department of Manuscripts and Rare Books administrates them and is in charge of their use.
+The Oriental and Asian Department manages the Persian manuscripts technically (acquisition, subject information, guided tours, exhibitions), while the Department of Manuscripts and Rare Books administrates them and is in charge of their use.
 The Oriental manuscripts can be consulted exclusively in the Reading Room for Manuscripts and Rare Books.

 Catalogue for printed books, journals and maps

 The printed books, journals and maps can be searched in BSB DISCOVER!.

 Currently, brief descriptions of all Persian manuscripts are entered in the OPACplus/ BSB catalogue.